DrAlvarezAnalytics/DrAlvarezSASPortfolio/README.md

 ## 📁 Featured Projects

 ### 🔬 [Clinical Trial Dataset Simulation](./ClinicalTrialProject) (in progress)
-Created mock CDISC-compliant SDTM and ADaM datasets using SAS, and generated example Tables, Listings, and Figures (TLFs) for regulatory-style output.
-Demonstrates knowledge of trial data structure and SAS macro use.
+Created mock CDISC-compliant SDTM and ADaM datasets using SAS for a simulated oncology clinical trial.
+This project includes data derived from realistic case report forms (CRFs), conversion to SDTM and ADaM, and generation of Tables, Listings, and Figures (TLFs) for regulatory-style outputs.
+Demonstrates knowledge of clinical trial data structure, SAS macro programming, and trial reporting workflows.
+Also serves as practice for the SAS Clinical Trials Programmer certification.

 ### 🧪 [Measles Vaccine Safety Surveillance (VAERS)](./VAERS_Measles_AE_Project)
 Analyzing 2014–2024 VAERS reports for measles-containing vaccines (MMR, MMRV) to identify adverse event patterns by age, severity, and symptom clusters.
 This project demonstrates real-world data integration and passive safety surveillance using structured SQL queries, and statistical modeling for signal detection.
 Highlights advanced data wrangling across multiple sources and stakeholder-oriented safety analytics.